-The Finance applications are mainly in use by staff and by some students but are not generally available to all staff, students or members of the public.
-Launchpad is most likely to be or relevance to the protected characteristics of disability, in particular to some disabled users who may rely on assistive technology to access web sites.
-There is also a potential impact on race as the application is only in English but we do not envisage this to be an issue as this is the main teaching language of the university.
+Accident & Incident Reporting is available to the public and to all staff and students at the University and therefore it has the potential to be relevant all groups.
+However the system is most likely to be of relevance to the protected characteristics of disability and race.
+It is particularly relevant to some disabled users who may rely on assistive technology to access the application form.
+The system is in English only as this is the main teaching language of the University.